openvinotoolkit/geti-sdk/README.md

 2. From there, install the requirements using
 `pip install -r requirements.txt`.

+3. (Optional) If you plan on using the package to deploy inference models, install the requirements for deployment using `pip install -r requirements-deployment.txt`.

-3. Then run `pip install .` to install the package.
+4. Then run `pip install .` to install the package.
 You can also install it in editable mode using `pip install -e .` This is handy if you want to make changes to the package, or want to keep it up to date with the latest code changes in the repository.